Natshah/bootstrap-print/README.md

  .col-p-12

  And you have a list of helper CSS classes.

-   - Always insert a page break after the element .always-page-break-after
+   - Always insert a page break after the element.
+   -- .always-page-break-after .
-  .always-pba
+   -- .always-pba .

-   - Avoid page break after the element (if possible) .avoid-page-break-after,
+   - Avoid page break after the element (if possible).
+   -- .avoid-page-break-after .
-  .avoid-pba
+   -- .avoid-pba .

-   - Insert page breaks after the element so that the next page is formatted as a left page */ .left-page-break-after
+   - Insert page breaks after the element so that the next page is formatted as a left page.
+   -- .left-page-break-after .
-  .left-pba
+   -- .left-pba .

-   - Insert page breaks after the element so that the next page is formatted as a right page */ .right-page-break-after,
+   - Insert page breaks after the element so that the next page is formatted as a right page.
+   -- .right-page-break-after .
-  .right-pba
+   -- .right-pba .

-   - Always insert a page break before the element */ .always-page-break-before,
+   - Always insert a page break before the element.
+   -- .always-page-break-before .
-  .always-pbb
+   -- .always-pbb .

-   - Avoid page break before the element (if possible) */ .avoid-page-break-before,
+   - Avoid page break before the element (if possible).
+   -- .avoid-page-break-before .
-  .avoid-pbb
+   -- .avoid-pbb .

-   - Insert page breaks before the element so that the next page is formatted as a left page */ .left-page-break-before,
+   - Insert page breaks before the element so that the next page is formatted as a left page.
+   -- .left-page-break-before .
-  .left-pbb
+   -- .left-pbb .

-   - Insert page breaks before the element so that the next page is formatted as a right page */ .right-page-break-before,
+   - Insert page breaks before the element so that the next page is formatted as a right page.
+   -- .right-page-break-before .
-  .right-pbb
+   -- .right-pbb .

-   - Avoid page break inside the element (if possible) */ .avoid-page-break-inside,
+   - Avoid page break inside the element (if possible).
+   -- .avoid-page-break-inside .
-  .avoid-pbi
+   -- .avoid-pbi .